Moving To Cloudflare Pages

 Cloudflare pages

-Regardless of one’s opinion on whether a massive global entity MITM’ing majority of the internet is a good or a bad thing, it’s hard to compete with the plethora of benefits using Cloudflare brings you out of the box.
+Regardless of one’s opinion on whether a massive global entity MITM’ing the majority of the internet is a good or a bad thing, it’s hard to argue against the benefits Cloudflare brings out of the box and free of charge.
+Not only do they provide DNS management and free TLS certificates, but their edge-network can be used to host a static (or dynamic if you include workers) website.

 Cloudflare pages includes built-in “GitOps” capabilities, but after watching the automation fail to compile my website, using a framework it claimed to support (Hugo), I surmised it would probably be easier to just upload the static file bundle directly using Wrangler and Github Actions: